giobarc/GOrGONA/README.md

 Preliminary step: download all the files and the folders of the archive.

-Step 0: Go into the folder EAM-INTERNAL and type "make" to compile the program ("Makefile" is editable): this step will create the "bh_v07" executable which will be used as the Basin Hopping tool exploiting Grouping algorithm for the optimization of the chemical ordering. \
+Step 0: Go into the folder EAM-INTERNAL and type "make" to compile the program ("Makefile" is editable): this step will create the "bh_v07" executable which will be used as the Basin Hopping tool exploiting Grouping algorithm for the optimization of the chemical ordering.
+The code has been tested by using "gfortran" compiler.
+We suggest to use such compiler, as suggested in the following description. \
 Once created, copy the "bh_v07" executable to the folder "parallel_unseeded_XxYy" and "parallel_seeded_XxYy".

 Step 1: rename the folders "parallel_unseeded_XxYy" and "parallel_seeded_XxYy" by choosing the couple of metals that you want to investigate.
 For example, Xx=Ag and Yy=Cu.